 Acupuncture is both a viable and popular alternative to effectively help you with neck pain – without unwanted side effects.

-Renew You Clinic’s Acupuncture Doctor, Dr Wei Xu, was a Medical Doctor (MD) in China for over 15 years.
-She has an extraordinary amount of experience with both Chinese medicine and modern medicine which makes her quite a find for those seeking a highly qualified practitioner with loads of both practical and clinical experience.
+Renew You Clinic’s Acupuncturist Lily Wu was an Acupuncture Doctor in China for 13 years.
+She has an extraordinary amount of experience (25 + years total now) with Traditional Chinese Medicine makes her quite a find for those seeking a highly qualified practitioner with loads of both practical and clinical experience.